 Housing Costs in Colorado

-Colorado is home to more than 2.4 million housing units, which means you’ll have plenty of options.
+Colorado is home to more than 2.5 million housing units, which means you’ll have plenty of options.
 The big question is, can you afford rent or a mortgage in Colorado?
-Zillow reported Colorado’s typical home as nearly $523,000 in late 2021.
+Zillow reported Colorado’s typical home as $529,219 in February 2023.

-Because prices can vary so much throughout the state, take a look at the typical home price in some of Colorado’s major cities, sourced from Zillow in September 2021 (or August 2021, when starred):
+Because prices can vary so much throughout the state, take a look at the typical home price in some of Colorado’s major cities, sourced from Zillow in January 2023:

 Typical Home Price